willthefirst/advent-of-code/README.md

-# Advent Of Code 2020
+# Advent Of Code

-My answers to [Advent Of Code 2020](https://adventofcode.com/2020), done in Javascript/Typescript.
+My answers to [Advent Of Code](https://adventofcode.com/), done in Javascript/Typescript.

 ## Development